 What is Runswick Bay like?

 The great length of Runswick Bay is the perfect spot to whittle away the time.
 Enjoy coastal strolls and picture-perfect views of unspoilt shore nestled against the colourful fishing village of Runswick.

-Runswick Bay is a favourite amongst water-sport enthusiasts and if you’d like to get your feet wet, you can try your hand at kayaking, sailing, water-skiing or canoeing.
+Runswick Bay is a favourite amongst water-sport enthusiasts.
+If you’d like to get your feet wet, you can try your hand at kayaking, sailing, water-skiing or canoeing.
 Though, the bay is also known to be a very safe spot for good old swimming!

-You can look out to the sea and take in views of fishermen casting their nets and if you’re lucky you may even spot bottlenose dolphins or a seal or two!
+You can look out to the sea and take in views of fishermen casting their nets.
+If you’re lucky you may even spot bottlenose dolphins or a seal or two!